 - Dry Shaft Bearings – can create a squealing sound.
 Call your HVAC technician to lubricate the shaft bearings and prevent the high-pitched squeal.

 - Broken Blower Motor – when you motor ages, it develops problems that are easily detected by the sounds it makes.
-If it’s making a squealing sound, it’s likely that you need a professional repair or replacement.
+If your furnace is making a squealing sound, it’s likely that you need a professional repair or replacement.

 Cacophony of Clicks